earlystream/Pyre/README.md

 ### Client side

-This side only smooths local explosion-related effects after the server-authoritative result already exists.
+This side is cosmetic and local only.

 It is responsible for:

-- client-side explosion effect management
-- particle budgeting during heavy explosion spam
+- particle budgeting during explosion spam
 - repeated explosion sound coalescing
-- local explosion clustering for effect smoothing
+- local packet clustering for effect smoothing
-- client lifecycle cleanup on world unload and disconnect
+- cleanup on world unload and disconnect

-This path does **not** change gameplay.
+This path does not change gameplay, server authority, or packet semantics.

 ## Behavior by environment